Breach (The Wallflowers album)

 Breach (stylized as (Breach)) is the third studio album by the Wallflowers.
-The album's first single was "Sleepwalker", the video of which poked fun at lead-singer Jakob Dylan's "rock star" status following the success of Bringing Down the Horse.
+The album's first single was "Sleepwalker", the video of which poked fun at lead singer Jakob Dylan's "rock star" status following the success of Bringing Down the Horse (1996).
 Guests on the album included Elvis Costello, who performed vocals on "Murder 101".
-Despite good reviews, the album failed to follow the commercial success of Bringing Down the Horse and was seen as somewhat of a commercial failure.
-"Breach" peaked at number 13 on the Billboard 200 and was certified Gold.
+Despite positive critical reception, the album failed to match the commercial success of Bringing Down the Horse, seeing a commercial decline.
+(Breach) peaked at number 13 on the Billboard 200 and received gold certification by the Recording Industry Association of America (RIAA).
+“Sleepwalker”, however, peaked at 73 on the Billboard Hot 100.